BoyoChen/TCIR/README.md

 # Labels
 - According to the definition, the intensity of tropical cyclone is defined by the wind velocity on the cyclone eye.
 Such velocity is usually the fastest within the whole cyclone.
 Therefore, we can also use the maximum velocity within a cyclone to estimate its intensity.
-- For every frame, we provide best track of maximum velocity (Vmax) calculated by [Digital Dvorak](http://journals.ametsoc.org/doi/abs/10.1175/BAMS-87-9-1195), which is refined after the lifecycle of cyclone (comparing to those realtime prediction)
+- For every frame, we provide best track of maximum velocity (Vmax) calculated by [Digital Dvorak](http://journals.ametsoc.org/doi/abs/10.1175/BAMS-87-9-1195), which is refined after the lifecycle of cyclones (comparing to those realtime prediction)

 # Usage
 We provide a HDF5 format file for people to easily access the whole orgnized dataset.